th3-coder/duckyinterpreter/README.md

 ## IMPORTANT:
 * Run program as admin to prevent authority issues in certain applications - - - ONLY WORKS ON WINDOWS
 * Create folder or file exlcusion if windows removes .exe
-* Currently working on dependecies, for now either compile .cpp file yourself and run
+* Either and compile interpreter.cpp yourself

     **or**

-* Run static-interpreter.exe which has all dependicies built in
+* Ensure dependecies placed in same folder as interpreter.exe and run

 ### Running Program: